4 VCU students arrested protesting second anti-abortion event

 It was the second anti-abortion rally in the past month held by Students for Life of America at VCU that was disrupted by protesters.
 This time, police broke up the protest, allowing the event to continue.

-On Wednesday night, the pro-life group Students for Life at VCU gathered in the student center for a second time with their national leader, Kristan Hawkins.
+On Wednesday night, the anti-abortion group Students for Life at VCU gathered in the student center for a second time with their national leader, Kristan Hawkins.
 When they gathered last month, protesters effectively shut down the meeting.
-A brief tussle ensured and two Richmond residents were arrested.
+A brief tussle ensued, and two Richmond residents were arrested.
 Both sides complained that VCU did not protect them adequately.

 People are also reading…